Colegio de Contadores de Chile

 • SMO 2: International Education Standards

-To implement some educational requirements, the CCCH reports that it requires candidates to hold a bachelor’s degree in accounting in order to be considered for membership.
+To implement some educational requirements, the CCCH requires individuals to hold a bachelor’s degree in accounting to be considered for its membership.

-The CCCH is encouraged to continue collaborating with regulators and universities, specifically the Financial Market Commission (CMF) that has additional registration requirements for external auditors, to promote and support the adoption and implementation of the IES requirements.
-A voluntary certification aligned with the IES could be one option, adopt mandatory CPD requirements for its members, as well as a university accreditation scheme, and CCCH can refer to examples in the region for best practices and learnings.
-The CCCH is also encouraged to adopt specific CPD requirements for its members.
+The CCCH is encouraged to continue collaborating with regulators and universities, specifically the Financial Market Commission (CMF), which has additional registration requirements for external auditors, to promote and support adopting and implementing the IES requirements.
+CCCH can refer to examples in the region for best practices and learnings, which include: a voluntary certification aligned with the IES, adopting mandatory CPD requirements for its members, and a university accreditation scheme.

-Revised requirements of the IES 2, 3, 4 and 8 are effective as of 2021.
-The revisions to these standards reflect the need for competency-based approaches as well as the increasing demand for accountants skilled in information and communications technologies and place further emphasis on professional skepticism skills and behaviors.
-These apply to both aspiring and professional accountants.
-The Accountancy Education E-Tool and the IES Checklist developed by IFAC may be useful to identify implementation support materials and the CCCH’s Higher Education Committee should review these available tools as part of its work plan.
+The Accountancy Education E-Tool and the IES Checklist developed by IFAC may be helpful in identifying implementation support materials and the CCCH’s Higher Education Committee should review these available tools as part of its work plan.

 Current Status: Execute